 - Striped patterns on the FDI maps are sometimes displayed when bands of stronger winds are forecast.
 These patterns are artefacts of processing the Maximum FDI from hourly forecasts of FDI.

-- The Forest Fire Danger Index (FFDI) has been calculated using a Forest Fuel Drought Factor value (the same as the Forest Fuel Dryness Factor as shown in METEYE) calculated by the Bureau of Meteorology based on the Mount Soil Dryness Index.
+- The Forest Fire Danger Index (FFDI) has been calculated using a Forest Fire Drought Factor value (the same as the Forest Fuel Dryness Factor as shown in METEYE) calculated by the Bureau of Meteorology based on the Mount Soil Dryness Index.
 The Moorland Fire Danger Index (MFDI) was developed by the Tasmanian Parks and Wildlife Service for the management of button grass moorlands.
 MFDI values are significantly reduced by rainfall within the previous 48 hours.

 - You accept all risks and responsibility for losses, damages, costs and other consequences resulting directly or indirectly from using this site and any information or material available from it.